Psychology and Human Development

 Our graduate programs, which are included in the Psychological Sciences major offered jointly with the Department of Psychology in the College of Arts and Science, include clinical science, cognitive and cognitive neuroscience, developmental science, neuroscience, and quantitative methods and evaluation.
 For information about our graduate programs, click here.

-The department also is the home of Master of Education programs in Child Studies and Quantitative Methods as well as undergraduate majors in Child Development, Cognitive Studies, and Child Studies.
+The department also is the home of Master of Education programs in Child Studies and Quantitative Methods and a Master of Science in Cognitive Psychology in Context, as well as undergraduate majors in Child Development, Cognitive Studies, and Child Studies.
 The research efforts of our department are focused on increasing understanding of basic psychological processes and applying this knowledge of infant, adolescent, and adult functioning, emphasizing the family, school, and other social contexts that influence development.

 Department faculty are accomplished and nationally known.
 Many serve as editors of psychological journals, members of national review panels, and leaders in national organizations.
 All are authors of numerous scientific articles and chapters.
 While faculty members in Psychology share a common interest in psychological processes and their development, our specific interests and expertise are diverse.
 Some are committed to increasing understanding of basic psychological processes, while others emphasize implications for clinical, social, and educational issues.
 We are all committed to building a diverse and inclusive department.
 See